Inga: Use in agroforestry

 Alley cropping techniques using species of Inga have been developed to restore soil fertility, and thereby stem the tide of continual slashing and burning of the rainforest.
 Species which have proven effective for alley cropping include Inga edulis and Inga oerstediana.
 Much of the research was done by Mike Hands at Cambridge University over a 20-year period.
 Inga species are also commonly used as shade trees for coffee, cocoa, and tea.

 Other uses

+Its fruit is also prized for its sweet, vanilla flavored white pulp.
 It is often used as lumber in construction and furniture making.